Portugal Golden Visa Costs

 How much does it cost to obtain a Portugal Golden Visa?

 Costs depend on the investment option and family size.
 Minimum investments range from €250,000 (cultural donations) to €500,000 (funds or research).
 Additional expenses include government fees (~€12,700 for one applicant over five years), legal fees (€5,000–€8,000), and administrative costs.
 For a family of four, extra costs may total ~€50,800 over five years, excluding the investment.
-For a detailed breakdown, see our Portugal Golden Visa cost guide.

 What are the investment options for the Portugal Golden Visa?